RiyaS-Verma/multilineage-organoid_RV/README.md

-# Riya Vermas modifications:
+# Riya Verma's modifications:
-Building on the tool below, this version has improved wave detection, and calculates slope at half max
+Building on the tool below, this version has improved wave detection, and calculates slope at half max.
+Thanks BM for helping.

 # Calcium Trace Analysis for Cardiac and Multilineage Organoids